 Before you can do anything else, you need to connect to the Internet.

-Some manufacturers make you choose how you’re connecting the device before you even get to the home screen.
-If I’m being honest, I think that’s the way to go and that more manufacturers should do it that way.
+Some manufacturers have you choose how you’ll connect the device before you even get to the home screen.
+I think that’s the way to go and that more manufacturers should do it that way since it makes the process quick and easy and doesn’t allow you to forget that step.

-If yours doesn’t, then you’re going to need to do it manually.
+If yours doesn’t, you’re going to need to do it manually.

-Head on over to the Settings screen and click on Network.
-From there, you’ll be able to turn on ethernet or Wi-Fi and select your network.
+Head over to the Settings screen and click on Network.
+From there, you’ll be able to enable Ethernet or Wi-Fi and select your network.

 Step 4: Add Your Google Account